jcraig0/AmeriFacts/README.md

 5. Using a Python 3 environment, install the required libraries for the `src\utils` scripts with pip and `requirements.txt`.
 6. Run `load_values.py` to load the survey data into the DynamoDB database.
 7. Run `create_shapefiles.py` to create the GeoJSON shapefiles from the TIGER/Line data.
-8. In API Gateway, create an HTTP API with the endpoints POST /attribute, POST /feature, and GET /names.
+8. In API Gateway, create an HTTP API with the endpoints POST /attribute, GET /feature, and GET /names.
 9. In Lambda, create the function "ValuesFunction" and its API Gateway triggers, using `ValuesFunction.yaml` as a reference.
 Make the runtime "Python 3.8".
 Copy and paste `lambda_function.py` into the code window for "ValuesFunction".
 10. The back end should now be all set up.
 Install Node.js, then run `npm i` in the AmeriFacts folder.
 Run `npm i -g @angular/cli` to install Angular.
 Finally, enter `ng serve` to run the front-end code.